 When my 14-year-old daughter Kiana asked me to take her to hot yoga, we instantly began to share a passion and became connected at a new level.
 It's amazing to have Kiana by my side, indulging in her own passion for warrior two, tree pose, dancer's pose, and crow pose with sweat dripping from her brow.
 Not only are we enjoying a hobby together, but I hope that moving forward in life she'll carry forward the importance of self-care.

 So are you interested in getting started?
 Here are my recommendations on how to pursue hobbies with kids:

-2. Compare lists.
 Compare your lists and identify any overlap; that's a natural place to start.
 Or maybe you'll each have included items that inspire the other to try something new.
-Decide on your top mutually agreed upon option (and also maybe a backup in case you run into logistical stumbling blocks, as Christine and her 7-year-old daughter Laurel did when they discovered that Laurel was too young for pottery wheel classes).
+Decide on your top mutually agreed upon option (and also maybe a backup in case you run into logistical stumbling blocks, e.g., age restrictions on various activities).

 Have you tried hobbies with your kids?
 What have you enjoyed together?
 What would you like to try?